-Depending upon the general education program pursued, students must earn either 60 or 64 credit hours to meet graduation requirements.
-Some courses taken for the major may simultaneously fulfill general education requirements.
-Please see the Graduation Requirements (associate's degrees) section of this catalog for information on the general education programs.
+Some courses taken for the major will simultaneously fulfill general education requirements.
+Please see the Graduation Requirements (associate's degrees) section of this catalog for information on the general education program.

-In addition to the appropriate general education program, students must complete the major's prerequisite, its core requirements, and the related studies requirement as indicated.
+Along with the general education program, students must complete the major's prerequisite and core requirements, must select an emphasis area (Lean Systems or Entrepreneurship), and must complete the requirements for that area.